Air Compressor Filters 101

 The filter bowl makes up the largest visible part of the air compressor filter.
 It connects to the cap housing by either threading into it or twisting and locking into place.

 7. Filter Quiet Zone

-The filter quiet zone is a zone at the bottom of the filter bowl where contaminants, oil, and water collect.
+The filter quiet zone is a zone at the bottom of the filter bowl where contaminants, oil, and water are collected.
 There is usually a horizontal barrier that hangs down from the bottom of the filter element that prevents debris from becoming re-entrained in the air.

 Eventually, the water, oil, and debris in the bottom of the filter bowl must be drained.
 Some filters come with manual drains, requiring you to periodically remove the plug and drain the contents.

 Other filters come with float-operated drains or electric auto drains.
 Failure to regularly open and drain the collected water and debris will cause the water to rise above the barrier and become re-entrained.

 Air line filters are measured by the size of the particles they can catch.
 These particulates are so small they have to be measured in microns (1 micron = one-millionth of a meter).
 For comparison, a human hair is about 100 microns across and a red blood cell is 8 microns in diameter.